BoatData/pi_config/README.md

 ```

 #### install essential things
-There are a few scripts that are essential and should be installed, everything
+There are a 2 scripts that are essential and should be installed, everything
 else is optional.

 ```
 bash scripts/install_essential.sh
-bash scripts/install_kplex.sh
 bash pi_config/scripts/install_signalk.sh
 ```